 c.
 Provide a full description of the strata that were created. d.
 Provide a full description of how clusters were formed.
 5. Were bo orders of the selected areas clearly identified at the time of canvassing?
-6. Were al l sampled areas visited by canvassing teams? •• (Go to Question 7.) \square No (Respond to Parts a and b.) a.
+Yes No 6.
+Were al l sampled areas visited by canvassing teams?
+Yes (Go to Question 7.) $\Box$ No (Respond to Parts a and b.) a.
 Was the subset of areas randomly chosen?
 Yes No b.
 Describe how the subsample of visited areas was drawn.
 Include the number of areas sampled and the number of areas canvassed.
 7. Were fie eld observers provided with a detailed map of the canvassing areas?
-If No, de escribe the canvassing instructions given to the field observers.
-8. Were fie eld observers instructed to find all outlets in the assigned area?
+Yes If No, de escribe the canvassing instructions given to the field observers.
+8. eld observers instructed to find all outlets in the assigned area?
 Yes If Yes, d spond to Question 9. escribe any instructions given to the field observers to ensure the entire area was ed, then go to Question 10.
-9. If a full canvassing was not conducted: How many predetermined outlets were to be observed in each area? b.
-What were the starting points for each area?
+9. canvassing was not conducted: How many predetermined outlets were to be observed in each area?
+L What were the starting raints for each area?

-c.
+- b.
+What were the starting points for each area? - c.
 Were these starting points randomly chosen?